Saloni0412/PWA-TextEditor/README.md

 ## Usage

 Once the app is running in nodeJS then open ``http://localhost:3001/`` in any browser, and you will have your text editor.
 You can download the text editor using the ``install`` button on top-left and you will be able to access it offline, You can save the data and close the app, once you open the app again you will find your content as you left before.
-Please feel free to use the app - [Link to the app](https://ancient-eyrie-56589-14193d3f402a.herokuapp.com/)
+Please feel free to use the app - <a href="https://ancient-eyrie-56589-14193d3f402a.herokuapp.com/" target="_blank">Link to the app</a>

 ## Credits